cucapra/wax2018/src/program.md

 **10:30-11:15**: Approximate Memory

+Talks are 10 minutes each.
+There will be a short period for clarification questions after each talk and a longer, themed discussion period at the end of the session.

 * [**ARMOR: Approximate Memory with Worst-Case Error Guarantees through Reshuffling of Memory Failures**][paper10]
   Sihang Liu (University of Virginia); Kevin Angstadt (University of Michigan); Mike Ferdman (Stony Brook University); Samira Khan (University of Virginia)